chriscondon/openfec/README.md

 ### Local Installation

-Check out the repo with `git clone http://github.com/chriscondon/ruby-openfec`, then `cd ruby-openfec`.
+Check out the repo with `git clone http://github.com/chriscondon/openfec`, then `cd ruby-openfec`.

 After checking out the repo, run `bin/setup` to install dependencies.

 ### Testing

-Run `bundle exec rspec spec/` to run the tests.
+Navigate to the root directory and run `rspec` to run the tests.

 ### Classes / Methods